 Mount Vesuvius Eruptions

-Geologists believe there were three significant Mount Vesuvius eruptions prior to the one in A.D.
-79, most famously one in 1800 B.C., which engulfed a number of Bronze Age settlements.
-Until about 1631, geologists and historians believe the volcano erupted about a dozen times, with varying severity.
+Geologists believe there were three significant Mount Vesuvius eruptions prior to the famous eruption in A.D.
+79. The most famous of the three previous eruptions was in 1800 B.C. which engulfed a number of Bronze Age settlements.

 Could Mount Vesuvius Erupt Again?